Diekri Technology Inc.

 Thoughts on Minimum Computing Requirements (September 2021)

 Below is my standard list of minimum's I ask people to consider when they are looking for a computer on their own.
 It should apply to PCs and Macs.
-It does not necessarily apply to tablets and smartphones.
+It does not apply to tablets and smartphones.

 Because of the variety of brands and quality out there, it's difficult to say which is best or worst.
 The recommendations and quality seems to change annually.
 If you do your own research, look into several websites and not just take the thoughts of one or two.
 This list is based on my experiences ... such as it is.